-- Black rot, also called blackleg, clubroot, and yellows are fungal diseases which can attack cabbage
+- Black rot, also called blackleg, clubroot, and yellows are fungal diseases that can attack cabbage

 - Blackleg leaves yellow, V-shaped lesions on leaf edges.
 Plants with clubroot wilt and look stunted; there will be galls on the roots.
 Cabbage yellows are marked by the yellowing of lower leaves.

 - To avoid fungal diseases plant disease-resistant varieties or seeds that have been hot water treated.
 Plant in well-drained soil.
 Water with compost tea.